 First, have a quick look at the three VMAF models shown on the slide below.
 The models are self-explanatory.
 In use, they are separate scores computed by whichever objective quality metric program you’re using.

 I explain how to use Netflix’s free VMAF Master to compute these scores in this post.
-With the Moscow State University Video Quality Measurement Tool, my preferred desktop tool, you can designate the Phone model, or run both, which is a nice convenience (see below).
-The Hybrik Media Analyzer, which I use for high volume measurements in the cloud, can also compute the phone model, but only via the API, not the GUI.
+With the Moscow State University Video Quality Measurement Tool, my preferred desktop tool, you can designate the Phone model, or run both.

 Whichever tool you use, you end up with a different score for the phone model and the default model.
 How do the mobile and default models compare?
 Well, remember that VMAF scores map to subjective ratings and that scores higher than 80 predict an excellent rating.
 Remember also that RealNetworks researchers found that a score above 93 is “either indistinguishable from original or with noticeable but not annoying distortion.”
 Finally, note that a differential of 6 VMAF points equal a Just Noticeable Difference, defined as a difference that viewers would notice 75% of the time.